Private 8763 Thomas Cummings

 Personal Data

-Thomas Cummings is recorded on this site because he is commemorated on the St. John's Memorial, put there by his wife Mabel.
+Thomas Cummings is recorded on this site because he is commemorated on the St. John's Memorial, his name put forward by his widow Mabel.
 It seems that his only Tipton connection is that by 1919 his wife had re-married and moved to Tipton.
 Thomas was born in Birmingham and was living there in 1911, although may have been living in Falkirk in 1914.

 Thomas Cummings enlisted in the Durham Light Infantry on 1st February 1904 in Birmingham, at that time he was 19 years and 3 months old and employed as a Moulder.
 He was 5 feet 7¾ inches tall with a 36-inch chest and weighed 138 pounds; he had brown eyes and dark brown hair with a fresh complexion.